viktorvan/viktorvan.github.io/_posts/2019-09-05-migrating-activelogin.identity-to-property-based-tests-4.markdown

     else None
 ```

 Now, if we were going to tests this function using an example based unit test, it wouldn't be so hard.
-We would just take some examples where we know what the expected age would be and test with that.
-From the C# test suite[^2]:
+We would just take some examples where we know what the expected age should be and test with that; from the C# test suite[^2]:

 ```csharp
 [Theory]